 Extending Human Potential is the main goal of all instruction and learning at Ed Sage School.
 It is important to know where to begin with a student so that a student can achieve the highest success possible.
 Students learn how to manage their learning.
 They understand what methods and techniques work for them on an individual basis.
 Students learn to build on their strengths and learn to overcome learning issues.

 Ed Sage School is fully accredited by Cognia.
 Spaces in grades 5-8 are available.
 Enroll now.
 Contact the Head of School, Beth Silver, at 310-720-0390.
 View the school’s website at http://www.edsageschool.com.

 All people have human potential.
 When people are taught how their individual brains work best, human potential is extended.
 This helps people understand and learn how to put information into long term memory in a way that is easy to retrieve the information.

 Students in Ed Sage School experience learning how their brains work.
 They increase their reading comprehension skills, computational skills, and writing skills by a large percentage.
 This process makes the students confident, independent learners who know how to manage their learning and studying.

-Dyslexic students are welcome at Ed Sage School.
-This is a school that uses Brain Based Learning to help dyslexics.
 Enrollment is now open for the 2022-2023 school year for grades 5-8.
 Apply now and get more information.
-Contact Beth Silver, Head of School at 310-720-0390 or email@example.com.
-The school website is: http://www.edsageschool.com.
+Contact Beth Silver, Head of School, at 310-720-0390 or email@example.com.
+Check out the school’s website at: http://www.edsageschool.com.

-Enrollment for the 2022-2023 school year is now open.
-There are a limited number of spots.
+Enrollment for Ed Sage School is open now for the 2022-2023 school year for grades 5-8.
 Apply now and get more information.
 Contact Beth Silver, Head of School, at 310-720-0390 or email@example.com.